alertbox/try-bun/README.md

 Once you have this code opened, you'll be able to work with it like you would locally.

+With VS Code:
-- Open VS Code Terminal window
+- Open New Terminal
-- Enter `bun run test-project/http.js`
+- Type `bun run test-project/http.js`
-  > VS Code will prompt to open your favorite browser to show the result.
+  > VS Code will prompt to open your favorite browser to show the output.

-## Learning Resources

-- See the [Bun's Getting started section](https://bun.sh/#getting-started) for a quickie.
-- See the [Bun's documentation](https://github.com/Jarred-Sumner/bun#Reference) for full-blown instructions
-- See the [examples](https://github.com/Jarred-Sumner/bun/tree/main/examples) for next and react code snippets
-- Watch [Sean Walker's Checking out bun video](https://youtu.be/JrVzHq4l5us) for a live coding session

 ## Feedback